 The public transport system is well developed in the city.
 The local buses and micro-buses work from morning till evening.
-You can find easily catch a bus on one of the bus-stops located in the city eg. Bus 502 has a stop near Belek.
+You can find easily catch a bus at one of the bus stops located in the city eg. Bus 502 has a stop near Belek.
 You can further find the bus schedules and routes on this website; https://moovitapp.com/

 Hospitals in Belek are not very advanced, but some decent options for health care in and about Belek include:

 - Belek Gazel Family Health Center: In this hospital, you will find professionals who speak good English but the nurses and paramedical staff don't.
 However, they do have a translator so there's nothing to worry about.
 This hospital provides adequate facilities and serves its patients well.